kubeedge/website/content/en/docs/developer/device_crd.md

 type: docs
 ---
 KubeEdge supports device management with the help of Kubernetes [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) and a Device Mapper (explained below) corresponding to the device being used.
-We currently manage devices from the cloud and synchronize the device updates between edge nodes and cloud, with the help of device controller and device twin modules.
+We currently manage devices from the cloud and synchronize the device updates between edge nodes and the cloud, with the help of a device controller and device twin modules.

 ## Notice
 Device Management features are updated from v1alpha1 to v1alpha2 in release v1.4.
-It is **not** compatible for v1alpha1 and v1alpha2.
+It is **not** compatible with v1alpha1 and v1alpha2.
 Details can be found [device-management-enhance](https://github.com/kubeedge/kubeedge/tree/master/docs/proposals/device-management-enhance.md)

 ## Device Model

 A `device model` describes the device properties such as 'temperature' or 'pressure'.
 A device model is like a reusable template using which many devices can be created and managed.

-Details on device model definition can be found [here](https://github.com/kubeedge/kubeedge/tree/master/docs/proposals/device-management-enhance.md#modifications-on-device-model-types).
+Details on the device model definition can be found [here](https://github.com/kubeedge/kubeedge/tree/master/docs/proposals/device-management-enhance.md#modifications-on-device-model-types).

 ### Device Model Sample
 A sample device model like below,